 I got that craving for fajitas the other day and just had to have ’em.
-I decided to switch things up a bit from my usual oven fajitas and use portobello caps in place of the chicken.
+I decided to switch things up a bit from my usual sheet pan fajitas and use portobello caps in place of the chicken.
 I also added a little smoky chipotle powder to the spice mix to keep things interesting.
-These Chipotle Portobello Oven Fajitas are a new and welcome twist on the classic.
-A little squeeze of lime on top and a slice or two of creamy avocado, and you have a really tasty meat-free dinner.
+These Sheet Pan Portobello Fajitas are a new and welcome twist on the classic.
+A little squeeze of lime on top and a slice or two of creamy avocado, and you have a really tasty veggie-filled dinner.